 The consumption of nuts is not limited to the health and weight conscious.
 Seventy-seven percent of U.S. households have nuts or seeds on-hand and 19 percent of individuals eat nuts at least once in a two week period, finds NPD.
 Nuts are consumed primarily as an in-home snack but are often incorporated into morning, lunch, and dinner meals.
 In addition to its choice as a healthier snack, nuts are also popular among consumers looking for a filling or a quick, convenient snack.

 “Whether to meet the needs of the health and weight conscious or as an easy grab-and-go snack, nuts are a popular choice among snackers,” says Darren Seifer, food and beverage industry analyst.
-“Food manufacturers and retailers have a variety of options and audiences for marketing nuts.”If you have any questions about this article, please contact us.
+“Food manufacturers and retailers have a variety of options and audiences for marketing nuts.”If you have any questions about this article, contact us.

 Complete this form to let us know you’d like to hear from an NPD representative.